vboyev-MSFT/defender-docs/exposure-management/initiatives-list.md

 ## SaaS Security

-This initiative focuses on displaying the current state of SaaS (software as a service) security coverage, health, configuration and performance.
+This initiative focuses on displaying the current state of SaaS (software as a service) security coverage, health, configuration, and performance.
 It consists of metrics across multiple domains and disciplines to provide security managers with a high-level view into their SaaS security posture management.
 To make the most of this Initiative, activate application connectors for the following: Microsoft 365, Salesforce, ServiceNow, GitHub, Okta, Citrix ShareFile, DocuSign, Dropbox, Google Workspace, NetDocuments, Workplace (preview), Zendesk, Zoom (preview), Atlassian.
 Learn more on connectors enablement: https://aka.ms/AAs4lmg

 ## Vulnerability Assessment

 This initiative serves as a central hub for security managers to continuously assess and analyze vulnerabilities and misconfigurations across the organization's digital landscape.
-In the Vulnerability Assessment initiative users can actively identify, prioritize, track and delegate vulnerabilities with in the IT infrastructure and the cloud.
+In the Vulnerability Assessment initiative users can actively identify, prioritize, track, and delegate vulnerabilities with in the IT infrastructure and the cloud.
 Users gain real-time visibility into the security posture of their organization, enabling data-driven decision-making for resource investment and placement.
 This collaborative environment ensures a holistic approach to vulnerability management, empowering stakeholders to proactively strengthen their security defenses, reduce the attack surface, and enhance overall resilience against evolving cyber threats.

 ## Zero Trust (Foundational)